Top Dems call on Cuomo to resign amid harassment allegations

 “Serious allegations should be weighed seriously, right?" he added.
 "That’s why they are called serious.”

 Peoples reported from New York City.
-Associated Press writers Michael Balsamo and Josh Boak in Washington contributed.
+Associated Press writer Josh Boak in Washington contributed.

 Credit: J. Scott Applewhite